 Fashion mixes beauty and brutality, and that’s why it’s so loved.
 There is a wave of freedom.
 A part of this freedom could also be applied to the healthcare visuals.

-The interview is a part of ‘Beauty in Exile,’ a research project by Brussels-based design and research agency Raven & Wood Agency.
+The interview is a part of ‘Beauty in Exile,’ a research project by design and research agency Raven & Wood Agency.
 ‘Beauty in Exile’ looks into the meanings of beauty, design and architecture in societal contexts.